rafa-rod/pytrendseries/README.md

 | 2000-06-08 00:00:00 | 2000-06-15 00:00:00 |  6.30359 |  6.1646  |           108 |         113 |           5 |  0.0220487 |
 ```

-The output statistcs shows the basic statistics such as: minimum, maximum (must be equal to window variable) and other percentiles of all periods of trends.
+The output `statistcs` shows the basic statistics such as: minimum, maximum (must be equal to window variable) and other percentiles of all periods of trends.
-This is important if you want to cut all small trends detected.
-By default, the limit variable cut off all trends with 5 periods detected.
+This is important if you want to filter all small and unnecessary trends detected such as: trend with only 2 consecutive days.
+By default, the limit variable cut off all trends with 5 periods found.
 The statistcs exhibit all trend with no cut off at all.

-Let's see the statistcs:
+Let's see the `statistcs`:

 ```
 |       |   time_span |